radiant-rstats/docker/install/setup-ohmyzsh.md

 ## Setup oh-my-zsh

-Set zsh as the default shell.
+Set `ZSH` as the default shell.
 On macOS start with the command below from a terminal and answer "y" if prompted to change your default shell to zsh.
-The same thing should work in an Ubuntu shell in WSL2
+The same command work on Linux or in an Ubuntu shell in WSL2 (Windows).

 `chsh -s $(which zsh)`

 ## Install Meslo Nerd Font

-Follow linke instructions to install the <a href="https://github.com/romkatv/powerlevel10k#meslo-nerd-font-patched-for-powerlevel10k" target="_blank">Install Meslo Nerd Font</a>.
-The run the commands below to install some useful plugins and the `powerlevel10k` theme:
+Follow the linked instructions to install the <a href="https://github.com/romkatv/powerlevel10k#meslo-nerd-font-patched-for-powerlevel10k" target="_blank">Meslo Nerd Font</a>.
+Then run the commands below to install some useful plugins and the `powerlevel10k` theme:

 ```
 sh -c "$(curl -fsSL https://raw.github.com/ohmyzsh/ohmyzsh/master/tools/install.sh)";